DingWenl/SSER/README.md

 # SSER

-1. Here are the codes of the SSER in the paper ["Data Augmentation“]().
+1. Here are the codes of the SSER in the paper ["Data Augmentation for Subject-Independent SSVEP-BCIs via Simultaneous Spatial-Energy Representation“]().
 2. The core code for SSER can be found in the `data_generator_source_SSER.py` file within the pretraining directory.

 ## The related version information